 A study conducted in New Zealand in 2016 examined the link between veganism and health and weight loss.
 The study results were a more significant decrease in BMI and a greater (though less significant) decrease in cholesterol in those who ate only plants.
-This study joins other studies in the field that have shown that diets based on plant-based foods alone contribute to decreased body mass, blood pressure and cholesterol levels.
+This study joins other fields that have shown that diets based on plant-based foods alone contribute to decreased body mass, blood pressure and cholesterol levels.
 They can also reduce the number of medications needed to treat chronic illnesses and lower heart disease mortality rates.
 But have you heard of veganism for weight loss?

 A GENERAL RELAXED FEELING

 Making dietary modifications can be beneficial.
-Our body is built like other vegetarian animals, from our jaw shape designed to chew plants to our long colon, which does not digest meat at a predators’ speed.
+Our body is built like other vegetarian animals, from our jaw shape designed to chew plants to our long colon, which does not digest meat at a predator’s speed.
 Because the vegan diet is adapted to our body and switched to a plant-based diet, we automatically remove most of the unhealthy things from our menu – we will feel much better.
 After a meat-based meal, the heavy feeling will abandon us, favouring a light sense of satiety of a satisfying and healthy meal.
 The pounds will fall off on their own without us noticing, and we enjoy a good, tasty and moral diet.Is veganism good for weight loss? #holisticcoach #veganism #health Click To Tweet